gtkfi/GisSOM/README.md

 15.03.2022 GisSOM version 1.2.4 release
 NOTE: There's a known issue when using .TIF input,the software will give warnings on proj.db and PROJ installation.
 The software can still be used despite these warnings.
 -Added Cancel button for som calculation
+-Upgraded python version to 3.9 and updated used python packages
 -Fixed a bug with heades of hexagonal som output plots
 -Added geospace output data files for nonspatial data (with dummy coordinates)
 -'nan' is now a viable data header